Mens Competition Policies

 Exemption Requests

 A player that wishes to request an exemption into a TGA competition must do so in writing; before doing so, the TGA strongly recommends that potential players review the current exemption criteria outlined in the given events ‘Entry & Eligibility Information’ on the corresponding Tournament Information Page.
 Entry and eligibility criteria are reviewed for each championship on an annual basis and appropriately identify exemptions as determined by the TGA Championship Committee.
+Should a player choose to submit an exemption request, the request must be submitted by emailing Director of Competitions, South Texas, John Cochran one week prior to the published exempt entry deadline (or entry deadline for those events with just one deadline).
+Exemption requests are reviewed by the TGA Championship Committee on a case-by-case basis, and only granted under exceptional circumstances.
+The TGA reserves the right to reject any exemption requests, for any TGA Competition, at its discretion.

 Team Exemptions

 An exemption earned by a team will only be accepted when both exempt players register as a team.
-If an exempt player registers with a non-exempt player, that player will forfeit their exempt status and their registration will be accepted under the event specific entry procedure.
+If an exempt player registers with a non- exempt player, that player will forfeit their exempt status and their registration will be accepted under the event specific entry procedure.
 Both players must meet the minimum eligibility requirements of the event.

-Partner Substitution (Team Competitions)
+Partner Substitutions (Team Competitions)

 Partner substitutions for TGA team competitions are permitted.
 Substitutions for teams will be permitted prior to the start of competition and individuals must meet the minimum eligibility requirements for the TGA, as well as the specific tournament requirements (i.e. USGA Handicap Index limit, residence location for regional events, etc.).
 A player may not select a substitute partner from those players who are already in the championship field.
 Players who are on the wait list are eligible substitutions.
-Contact the TGA Championship Department by calling (214) 468-8942 or emailing Senior Tournament Director – Chris Untiedt to arrange your team substitutions.
+Contact the TGA Championship Department by calling (214) 468-8942 or emailing Senior Tournament Director, Chris Untiedt to arrange your team substitutions.

 WITHDRAWALS & REFUNDS